Please bear with us while we update this page.

 In English, we use a variety of books to practice, rehearse and develop skills in reading and writing.
 All our classes have a daily Ramp Reading session using high quality texts which support phonic and comprehension skills.

-All children in Key Stage 1 receive daily phonics using the Read, Write Inc Scheme.
+All children in Key Stage 1 receive daily phonics following Letters and Sounds.

-To support the children's spelling, all classes have a dedicated daily 20 minute slot using the RWI Get Spelling Scheme.
+To support the children's spelling, those who are secure with their phonological knowledge have a dedicated daily 20 minute session using the RWI Get Spelling Scheme.

 In Maths, children experience lessons which support the 3 aims of the 2014 National Curriculum.
 They are: